 Steel pipelines should be verified in the seismic design situation according to EN 1594:2013.

-Unreinforced concrete and reinforced concrete pipelines should be verified according to prEN 1992-1-1 for the most unfavourable combination of axial strain and curvature in the seismic design situation.
+Unreinforced concrete and reinforced concrete pipelines should be verified according to EN 1992-1-1:—8 for the most unfavourable combination of axial strain and curvature in the seismic design situation.

 Substructures of elevated pipelines

-Substructures of elevated pipelines should be verified in the seismic design situation according to the relevant parts of prEN 1998-1-2.
+Substructures of elevated pipelines should be verified in the seismic design situation according to the relevant parts of EN 1998-1-2:—3.

 Foundations

-Shallow foundations of pipelines should be verified in accordance with prEN 1998-5:2022, 9.4.2.
+Shallow foundations of pipelines should be verified in accordance with EN 1998-5:—4, 9.4.2.

-Pile foundations of pipelines should be verified in accordance with prEN 1998-5:2022, 9.5.4.
+Pile foundations of pipelines should be verified in accordance with EN 1998-5:—4, 9.5.4.

 Anchorage systems

 Anchorage systems of above-ground pipelines should be designed to remain elastic in the seismic design situation.
 The anchorage systems should be designed by applying capacity design principle taking into account all relevant overstrength effects of the pipeline and its substructure.
-For DC2 and DC3, the overstrength factors should be applied according to the relevant clauses of prEN 1998-1-2.
+For DC2 and DC3, the overstrength factors should be applied according to the relevant clauses of EN 1998-1-2:—3.
 For all ductility classes, a minimum overstrength factor of 1,25 should be used.

 The anchorage systems of above-ground pipelines to their foundations should be provided with sufficient ductility to avoid brittle failures in case the seismic loads are exceeded.
 Therefore, the strength associated to the steel anchorage plastic mechanism should be smaller than the resistance associated to brittle failure of concrete, also accounting for overstrength of the former.
-The design principles in accordance with prEN 1998-1-1:2022, Annex G should be applied.
+The design principles in accordance with EN 1998-1-1:—2, Annex G should be applied.

 Structural connections between the pipeline and ancillary elements (e.g. valves, pumps or instrumentation) should be designed to remain elastic in the seismic design situation.
 The connections should be capacity designed, taking into account all relevant overstrength effects of the ancillary elements.